pparrish/anima-yeii-core/src/character/CharacterCreator.doc.md

 ### applyRules

-applies all rules of one path to a value
+ñapplies all rules of one path to a value

 #### Parameters